singmann/afex/README.md

 ```

 However, the singular fit warning remains.
 We therefore inspect the
-random-effects estimates to see which random-effects parameter is
+random effect estimates to see which random effect parameter is
 estimated to be near to zero.

 ``` r